Frequently Asked Questions

 Do you have to have a specific major/work under a specific office or college to apply?
 And, can people outside of Mason apply for funds?

-All students, faculty and staff at all Mason campuses are eligible to apply for funds.
+All current students, faculty, and staff at all Mason campuses are eligible to apply for funds.
 People outside Mason can not apply for funds unless there is a Mason community member willing to act as the project manager.

-This depends on the amount of funding applied for.
-We strongly suggest that facility improvement projects over $20,000 and research proposals over $5,000 seek other funding sources in addition to the PGF.
-These sources can be inside or outside of Mason, or may be personally funded through donations.
-(Note: Donations to any Mason effort will be provided with a donation receipt by the Foundation, for the purposes of tax deduction.)
+This depends on the amount of funding requested.
+We strongly suggest infrastructure improvement projects over $20,000 and research proposals over $5,000 seek other funding sources in addition to the PGF.
+These sources can be inside or outside of Mason, or they can be personally funded through donations. (note: donations to any Mason effort will be provided with a donation receipt by the Foundation, for the purposes of tax deduction.)

-No, the Office of Sustainability may be able to sponsor or co-sponsor your awareness event, but the PGF is strictly for implementing student research or facility projects.
-However, research or facilities proposals may include educational/awareness components in their budget and the PGF will fund them.
+No, the Office of Sustainability may be able to sponsor or co-sponsor your awareness event, but the PGF is strictly used for implementing research or infrastructure projects.
+However, research or infrastructure projects may include educational/awareness components in their budget and the PGF will fund them.

 Unfortunately, we are unable to attend all of your project implementation meetings due to time limitations.
-However, during the process, the PGF program manager will be able to direct you to the right Mason resources to assist you.
-If you find that you are hitting roadblocks that we may be able to clear for you with the administration, do not hesitate to contact firstname.lastname@example.org, and they will direct your concerns to the Committee Chairs.
+However, during the process, the PGF program manager will be able to direct you to the appropriate Mason resources to assist you.
+If you find that you are experiencing challenges, we may be able to help address them.
+Please email the PGF at firstname.lastname@example.org and a member of the PGF Committee will support you.

 I would like to help Mason with its sustainability goals, but I don’t think I can lead a project.
 Is there any other way I can assist?

 The PGF Committee will take into careful consideration the logistical and economic concerns of each project.
-The Committee will choose projects that are likely to create a significantly positive environmental, social, and economic impact and are likely to have the ability to be self-sustaining or institutionalized after initial funding.
+The Committee will choose projects that are likely to create a positive environmental, social, and economic impact and are likely to be self-sustaining or institutionalized after initial funding.
 Additionally, the feasibility and potential for successful implementation and adoption by the campus community will be considered before funding is granted.

 What if I want to do a technical project but don’t have any technical expertise, like solar panels for example?

-- PGF funds are available immediately upon the committee funding approval.
+- PGF funds are available immediately upon the Committee’s funding approval.
 Project funds must be expended by May 31st unless special permission is requested.

-- PGF award funds may be allocated to purchase supplies and/or materials essential to the completion of the project.
+- PGF funds may be allocated to purchase supplies and materials essential to the completion of the project.

 - PGF will not reimburse students for items purchased directly.
 All purchases should go through the university and obey all the purchasing rules.
-All funds are transferred to university department/office that purchased supplies and/or materials, and are not issued directly to students.
+All funds are transferred to university departments or offices that purchase supplies and materials; PGF funds are not issued directly to students.

-- Infrastructure improvement projects requesting over $20,000 and research projects requesting over $5,000 are strongly encouraged to apply for other grants and/or obtain funding from other Mason departments.
+- Infrastructure improvement projects requesting over $20,000 and research projects requesting over $5,000 are strongly encouraged to apply for other grants or obtain funding from other Mason departments.